 The tip of your nozzle is marked in degrees to signify how wide the opening is.
 The higher the degree, the lower the pressure of the water jet will be.
 In addition, you must also understand the kind of nozzle you should use for each surface of your car.
-There are four kinds of nozzles included in the best power washers for cars.
+There are four kinds of nozzles typically included:

 - The 0-degree nozzle is red and should never be used for cars.
 This is because it creates an extremely high-pressure water jet.

 - The 15-degree nozzle is also unsuitable.
 It may strip off the paint from your car.
 Use it only if there is a stubborn patch of dirt to be removed.

 - The 25-degree nozzle can be used to clean the body of your car normally.

 - The 40-degree nozzle is best for removing the detergent form your car, due to the wide jet it creates.

 Make sure that you park your car in an open space, away from furniture or trees.
 This step is the most important one, as this is the first step to ensuring the safety of those around you.
 In addition, parking away from the public property also entails that you do not damage it.

 Step 2: Rinse off the dirt and grime

 Use a wide nozzle for this, preferably the one with the 40-degree tip.
 By performing this first cleaning, you are ensuring that your cleaning is not a long and tedious process.
 If you are using your power washer to clean your windows and lights, use the 40-degree tip and step further away from your car.